AmaliaCaldare/Mandatory-1---Database-queries/README.md

 # Mandatory-1---Database-quries

-This are the queries we used for the mandatory 1.
+These are the queries we used for the mandatory 1.
-Each file contains queries for creating the tables and populating them with data.
+Each file contains queries for creating the tables and populating them with data, as well as the views, functions and procedures.